San Diego Chicken

-The San Diego Chicken, also known as The Famous Chicken, the KGB Chicken or just The Chicken, is a sports mascot played by Ted Giannoulas.
+The San Diego Chicken (also known as the Famous Chicken, the KGB Chicken or simply The Chicken) is a sports mascot played by Ted Giannoulas.

 History

 Origin

 The character originated in 1974 in an animated TV commercial for KGB-FM Radio in San Diego.
-Writer, cartoonist, and actor Brian Narelle was working for Odyssey Productions and offered to animate an acrobatic chicken as part of a commercial contract bid.
+Writer, cartoonist, and actor Brian Narelle (who notably played Lt.
+Doolittle in the 1974 cult classic, Dark Star) was working for Odyssey Productions and offered to animate an acrobatic chicken as part of a commercial contract bid.
 Narelle went on to direct and animate the commercial as well as create cartoon art for the campaign.

 In March 1974, Giannoulas was hired to wear the first chicken suit; at the time he was a 20-year-old journalism major at San Diego State University.
 He was originally from Canada but had attended Hoover High School in San Diego.
 The Chicken's first appearance was a KGB promotion to distribute Easter eggs to children at the San Diego Zoo.
 After his first appearance, Giannoulas, a lifetime baseball fan, approached the San Diego Padres front office.
 “I’ll bet I could get into games free in this get up,” he thought.
 He was allowed to wander throughout the stands at Padres games, and if someone said "lay one on me," The Chicken would "lay" an egg containing a prize via his leggings.
 He soon took to the field and, he recalled, “discovered a side of my personality I did not know existed, almost a Jekyll and Hyde thing.”
 Once on the field, he demonstrated a remarkable ability to mime, joke with players and umpires, and connect with fans.
 Padres’ attendance, which had been the lowest in the league, doubled that summer.

-The Chicken, whose antics entertained steadily larger crowds, began to add appearances at concerts and sporting events, while continuing to perform at more than 520 San Diego Padres games in a row.
+The Chicken, whose antics entertained increasingly larger crowds, began to add appearances at concerts and sporting events, while continuing to perform at more than 520 San Diego Padres games in a row.
 The Chicken also appeared at many San Diego Clippers basketball games before the team moved to Los Angeles.
 San Diego sports reporter Jack Murphy described him as an "embryonic Charlie Chaplin in chicken feathers".